huggingface/transformers/docs/source/en/model_doc/mpt.md

 Tips:

 - Learn more about some techniques behind training of the model [in this section of llm-foundry repository](https://github.com/mosaicml/llm-foundry/blob/main/TUTORIAL.md#faqs)
+- If you want to use the advanced version of the model (triton kernels, direct flash attention integration), you can still use the original model implementation by adding `trust_remote_code=True` when calling `from_pretrained`.

 ## MptConfig